dherault/serverless-offline/README.md

 }
 ```

-Once you run a function that boots up the Docker container, it'll look through the layers for that function, download them in order to your layers folder, and save a hash of your layers so it can be re-used in future.
+Once you run a function that boots up the Docker container, it'll look through the layers for that function, download them in order to your layers folder, and save a hash of your layers so it can be re-used in the future.
 You'll only need to re-download your layers if they change in the future.
 If you want your layers to re-download, simply remove your layers folder.

 You should then be able to invoke functions as normal, and they're executed against the layers in your docker container.